sierraneu/CY4930/tentative.md

-# Scenario Honey.
+# Scenario "Abeja".
 Automatic Deployment of HoneyPots
 #### (it does not need to deploy additional security tools.)

 In this scenario you will need to deploy a honeynet architecture into a cloud provider.
 Deployment need to be automatized (recommend to use [Terraform](https://www.terraform.io/) although [Cloud Formation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is also acceptable), so the result of the project is the code needed to deploy the honeynet architecture, and also the code to seamlessly delete/remove all architecture elements.